Nominated Member of Parliament: Assessment

-Suggestions for improvement
+Criticism

 Non-constituency Member of Parliament Sylvia Lim has stated that it is the Workers' Party's position that the NMP scheme cannot be improved as it goes against the most fundamental democratic ideals of fair representation and elections.
 Despite such calls to do away entirely with the NMP system, there are also those who believe in the scheme and have raised points for its improvement.
 NMP Viswa Sadasivan has expressed the view that the scheme serves a function and purpose in the current socio-political climate, though it should not be viewed as a permanent solution for Singapore.
 The scheme could evolve into a selection–election hybrid, or the selection process itself could become more transparent with clearer criteria on which candidates and selected NMPs alike could be assessed.

 It has also been recommended that fringe or minority groups should go through formal, mandatory elections to choose the representatives that will provide them with a voice in Parliament.
 Thereafter, they may be called "elected representatives".
 The Government may assist by providing guidelines for the conduct of proper elections.
 Furthermore, the maximum number of NMPs – nine – is said to be far too small to ensure proper representation of minority groups.
 Hence, it has been recommended that there should not be any limitation on the number of NMPs.